Also in This Area

 Layton Kor was a big man, standing six-foot four-inches tall and looking more like an NBA basketball player than a rock climber.
 His hands, like other lifetime climbers, were massive, partly from decades of laying bricks.
 With those strong hands and sinewy forearms, Layton could weld a piton into a crack.
 Even in his early seventies, Layton pounded pitons deep and hard.
 On the 2009 first ascent of Bloody Butte (aka Kor's Kastle) in the Arizona desert, Layton led the first pitch of a new route.
 As he climbed a narrow corner, he hammered four angle pitons into cracks and then tapped a thin wafer piton to protect a short traverse.
 It was a fine sound to hear the rising, ringing sound of the pitons as the master pounded them.
 "Pitons!"
 Layton shouted down.
 "I love pitons!"

 Layton Kor, born in Canby, Minnesota in 1938, died on Sunday evening, April 21, in Kingman, Arizona at age 74 after a long illness.
 Over his last years, Layton maintained a sense of dignity and composure and was always ready with a joke, pun and laugh.
 Despite having dialysis three times a week and suffering breathing problems, he never gave up the fight and continued to make plans to get well and go climbing again in the Dolomites and diving off Hawaii.
-Layton was the real deal—a man's man, a lifetime adventurer, a badass rock climber, a diver and a fisherman.
+Layton was the real deal—a man's man, a lifetime adventurer, an accomplished rock climber, a diver and a fisherman.
 He was also a kind and generous man who loved his family, friends and two cats Nim and Berry.

 Last evening, Jimmie Dunn, another climbing legend, called me from southern Arizona to talk.
 "Layton and Harvey Carter are probably talking about climbing back in the sixties right now," Jimmie said.
 "They're probably hanging out on some other planet.
 I hope there are good rocks out there for those guys.
 They're gonna have a lot of fun."
 Amen Jimmie.
 Rest in peace, Big Daddy—you'll always be the best.